-While some of the medications may get into the blood of the mother, the amount that passes into milk is usually low.
-However, mineral oil can get into the blood and mother’s milk in greater amounts, so it should be used carefully.
-Other options may be a better choice.
+The medications in some laxatives might get into the mother’s bloodstream, but the amount that passes into breast milk is usually low.
+Mineral oil can get into the bloodstream and breast milk in greater amounts, so it should be used carefully.

-There are no studies looking at possible problems with conceiving or risks to a pregnancy when the father takes laxatives.
+There are no studies looking at possible effects on fertility or risks to a pregnancy when the father takes laxatives.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 MotherToBaby is currently conducting a study looking at functional constipation and the medications used to treat it in pregnancy.
 If you are interested in learning more about this study, please call 1-877-311-8972 or visit https://mothertobaby.org/join-study.

 OTIS/MotherToBaby encourages inclusive and person-centered language.
 While our name still contains a reference to mothers, we are updating our resources with more inclusive terms.
 Use of the term mother or maternal refers to a person who is pregnant.
 Use of the term father or paternal refers to a person who contributes sperm.